packetcoders/netbox-101-fundamentals/README.md

-# NetBox Zero-to-Hero Live
+# NetBox Fundamentals Live
-The repo contains the scripts, examples and workbooks for the NetBox Labs:
+The repo contains the workbooks for the NetBox Labs:
-> Zero to Hero NetBox Live Training
+> NetBox Fundamentals Live

 ## Repo Layout
 * Exercises - `workbooks/`
-* Examples - `examples/ansible` and `examples/nornir`

 ## Terms and Conditions
 All content within this repo is owned by Packet Coders.<br>